Your birthright trip

 In our tour van, we will visit Lake Balaton and focus on a region in the countryside.
 We may also visit a Diaspora Hungarian community just over the border in Serbia, Slovakia or Ukraine to see how young Hungarians outside Hungary are maintaining their identity and traditions.
-You will also spend half a day volunteering at a local charity.

 Since 2012, while each trip has shared common elements, we design and adjust each trip's unique itinerary to reflect what's new and happening in Hungary.
 At the end of your trip, you will be able to fill out a survey to give us feedback about your experience.
 The trip is intense and fast-paced and your feedback is important as we look to the future of our program.

 Your journey to rediscovering your Hungarian self continues when you return to the U.S. and Canada.
 You become a ReConnected Participant.
 As such, you will be required to volunteer at a local national Hungarian organization and fulfill your selected task force responsibilities for a minimum of 12 months after the trip.
 Choose at least one alumni obligation such as take Hungarian language courses, study in Hungary, seek Hungarian citizenship, form an on-campus Hungarian club, and promote ReConnect Hungary in various ways.